MESAHub/mesa-website/03-starting.markdown

 model from just before the bug happens and send it in an email along with your inlist.

 Let's save a model file at the end of our run.
-Add the following lines to the &star_job section of your inlist:
+Go to the following lines to the &star_job section of your inlist:

 {% highlight fortran %}
   ! save a model at the end of the run
-    save_model_when_terminate = .true.
+    save_model_when_terminate = .false.
     save_model_filename = '15M_at_TAMS.mod'
 {% endhighlight %}

+Tell MESA that you want to save a model file at the end by editing your inlist and changing save\_model\_when\_terminate to true.

 Save the file and then restart MESA from the same point as before.